Public folder to Shared mailbox Migration

 EdbMails Exchange Migration software makes this transition easy and secure.
 It simplifies the migration of public folders to Office 365 shared mailboxes, preserving data integrity, folder structure, and permissions.
 With EdbMails, you can reduce maintenance overhead, enhance collaboration, and ensure a hassle-free migration experience for improved team productivity.

-EdbMails offers a simple and reliable solution for organizations planning to migrate public folders to shared mailboxes in Office 365.
-It supports direct migration from on-premises Exchange servers including 2019, 2016, 2013 ad 2010 to Office 365.
-EdbMails ensures the complete transfer of public folder data, including emails, contacts, calendars, and folder structure, while preserving all permissions.
-You can also apply advanced filter settings to selectively migrate specific folders or items, making the process fast, flexible, and seamless.
+EdbMails provides a reliable and efficient solution for organizations planning to migrate public folders to shared mailboxes in Office 365.
+It supports direct migration from on-premises Exchange servers, including Exchange 2019, 2016, 2013, and 2010, without the need for complex configurations or intermediate steps.
+EdbMails ensures a complete and accurate transfer of all public folder data, including emails, contacts, calendars, and folder hierarchy, while preserving permissions and metadata throughout the process.

 Public folder to shared mailbox migration planning